catalyst-cooperative/pudl-data-release/README.md

-The European [Open Energy Modeling Initiative](https://openmod-initiative.org/) and [Open Power System Data](https://open-power-system-data.org/) project offered us valuable advise on best practices and served as models for PUDL.
+The European [Open Energy Modeling Initiative](https://openmod-initiative.org/) and [Open Power System Data](https://open-power-system-data.org/) project offered us valuable advice on best practices and served as models for PUDL.
 Thanks especially to Stefan Pfenninger at ETH Zürich and Ingmar Schlect at NEON Energie for welcoming us into that community of researchers.